abautu/moodle-enrol_guestcohort/README.md

 ## What is it?
 Guest Cohort is an enrolment plugin for Moodle that mixes the features from guest enrolment with those of cohort sync.
-More exactly, it allows you to provide quest access to a users that belong to a particular cohort.
+More exactly, it allows you to provide quest access to users that belong to a particular cohort.
 These users will be able to view these the resources of the course, but will not be able to take part in its activities (they can not complete assignments, they can not take quizes, they will not show